samnang/dotfiles/README.markdown

-This is my ~/.vim folder I use on Ubuntu.
+This is my ~/.vim folder I use on Macbook Pro.

 Installation/Usage
 ==================